Each year according to the International

 one weld out of

-approximately 100 tested passed the NDT.
+approximately 100 tested passed the NDT requirements.

-of nature, or from poor welds?
+of nature, or from the poor flux cored or MIG welds?

 DESIGNERS ASSUME THAT THE SHIPS OR OIL PLATFORMS THAT THEY DESIGN,